-35. The Health and Safety Team have key responsibilities for supporting the development of a safe and healthy working environment and shall act as the competent persons for advising on health and safety matters to the College by:
+- 35. The Health and Safety Team have key responsibilities for supporting the development of a safe and healthy working environment.
+Performance indicators will be outlined in the Operational Plan.
+They shall also act as the competent persons for advising on health and safety matters to the College by: - a.

-- a.
 Assisting with the coordination of health and safety support services whilst giving advice and guidance to all.
 In addition, assist management with the monitoring and review of health and safety performance and documentation. - b.
 Assisting with the investigation of accidents, incidents and near misses, in addition to the preparation and maintenance of formal reports and records. - c.
 Assisting with the coordination, organisation and monitoring of fire drills and emergency evacuation procedures, and ensuring records of these activities are kept. - d.
 Providing advice and assistance to all levels of management, staff and students on health and safety issues on aspects such as working practices, equipment, protective clothing, plant, risk assessments and inspections. - e.
 Representing the College in dealings with any enforcing authority. - f.
-Ensuring fire risk assessments and safety audits are carried out when required.

-PART 3
+Ensuring fire risk assessments and safety audits are carried out when required. - g.
+Providing regular reports, updates and communications to managers and staff at all levels to increase awareness of health and safety issues. - h.
+Providing a suitable training programme to allow those with health and safety responsibilities the knowledge and competencies to create a safe and healthy working environment. - i.
+Providing a competent occupational health service to monitor and provide advice on preventing ill health.

-DETAILED ARRANGEMENTS FOR HEALTH, SAFETY AND WELFARE
+PART 3 DETAILED ARRANGEMENTS FOR HEALTH, SAFETY AND WELFARE

-The detailed arrangements for implementing the health and safety management system is done so in a series of detailed procedural guidance documents.
-These live documents will act as an extension of this policy and the contents treated in the same manner as the contents of this document.
-All procedural guidance and administrative documents can be found on SHE
+The detailed arrangements for implementing the health and safety management system is done so in a series of procedural guidance documents.
+These live documents will act as an extension of this policy and the contents treated in the same manner as the contents of this policy.
+All procedural guidance and administrative documents can be found on the Health and Safety Portal.